ivanpetrushev/ink-automation-boilerplate/README.md

 7. PR automation will run tests.
 8. When PR is merged, automation will deploy the story to your chosen destination.

+## Rebuilding the story.json

+For the GitHub action to have access to commit back story.json changes, you need to give actions permissions:

+1. Go to `Settings -> Actions -> General`.
+2. Check `Workflow permissions -> Read and write permissions`.

 ## AWS S3/CloudFront deployment (optional)

 I don't think many will use this deployment option, so just a brief list: